Dev-Garg-1/cli-interface/README.md

 ## then for counting the number of lines in a file
 ### run the following given command in the cli

+- `node index.js countLines "write the file path here without the double quotes"`

+## then for counting the number of words in a file
+### run the following given command in the cli

+- `node index.js countWords "write the file path here without the double quotes"`

+## then for counting the number of characters in a file
+### run the following given command in the cli

-- `node index.js count "write the file path here without the double quotes"`
+- `node index.js countChar "write the file path here without the double quotes"`